vishal-labs/http_packet_sniffing/README.md

 ```

 ### Viewing the result
-1. Here, to simulate the incoming http traffic, I created a simple fastapi application which has an endpoint `localhost:port/{id}`.
+1. Here, to simulate the incoming http traffic, I created a simple fastapi application which has an endpoint `localhost:port/{id}` (run `fastapi run main.py`)

 2. When the FastAPI application is running, and whenever we use a curl to POST some data to that endpoint, we are basically sending data over the `http` protocol.